fatemerhmi/coffee-gen-ai/research_updates/README.md

 * Spider2-V: How Far Are Multimodal Agents From Automating Data Science and Engineering Workflows?
 Cao et al. [Jul 2024] - [paper](https://arxiv.org/abs/2407.10956)

+* Merge, Ensemble, and Cooperate!
+A Survey on Collaborative Strategies in the Era of Large Language Models, Le et al. [July 2024] [paper](https://arxiv.org/abs/2407.06089)
+  - LLMs show different strengths and weaknesses, leading to challenges in maximizing their overall efficiency and versatility
+  - collaborative strategies for LLMs:
+    - **Merge**: integrating the parameters of multiple LLMs into a single, unified model, requiring that the parameters are compatible within a linear space
+    - **Ensemble**: combines the outputs of various LLMs to generate coherent results
+    - **Cooperate**: leverages different LLMs to allow full play to their diverse capabilities for specific tasks.

 * Chain of Agents: Large Language Models Collaborating on Long-Context Tasks, Zhang et al. [Jun 2024] -  [paper](https://arxiv.org/abs/2406.02818)
   - previous work on long context:
     - input reduction: such as Truncation and RAG